carmonamatt/Carmona-Matthew-EUH3205/005_bibliography.md

 # Bibliography

+Military Sources:

+ [1] Louis Rouanet and Ennio E. Piano, “Drafting the Great Army: The Political Economy of Conscription in Napoleonic France,” The Journal of Economic History 83, no. 4 (2023): 1057–1100, https://doi.org/10.1017/S0022050723000360.

+[2] Stoker, Donald, Frederick C. Schneid, and Harold D. Blanton.
+"Conscription in the Napoleonic era."
+A revolution in military affairs (2009).

+[4] “Napoleonic artillery,” n.d. https://www.wtj.com/articles/napart/

+[5] Lauterbach, Albert T. “Militarism in the Western World: A Comparative Study.”
+Journal of the History of Ideas 5, no. 4 (1944): 446–78. https://doi.org/10.2307/2707081

+[6] Rory Muir, Tactics and the Experience of Battle in the Age of Napoleon, Yale University Press eBooks, 2017, https://doi.org/10.12987/9780300147681 51.

+[7] Lauterbach, Albert T. “Militarism in the Western World: A Comparative Study.”
+Journal of the History of Ideas 5, no. 4 (1944): 446–78. https://doi.org/10.2307/2707081.

+[9] Peter Paret, Yorck and the Era of Prussian Reform (Princeton University Press, 2015,) 157.

 Nationalism Sources:

 Aaslestad, Katherine, and Karen Hagemann.
 “1806 and Its Aftermath: Revisiting the Period of the Napoleonic Wars in German Central European Historiography.”
 Central European History 39, no. 4 (December 2006): 547-579. https://www.jstor.org/stable/20457177.